ArtieLadie/RanglaPunjab/README.md

 ### Amritsari Lassi

-[Amritsari Lassi](https://www.youtube.com/watch?v=9QuPPmOYs6U) is a thick, cooling yogurt-based (almost buttermilk) drink that compliments these heavy meals down.
+[Amritsari Lassi](https://www.youtube.com/watch?v=9QuPPmOYs6U) is a thick, cooling yogurt-based (almost buttermilk) drink that compliments these heavy meals.

 Or, Lassi can be enjoyed on it's own :-)